-Thirty of the 38 users gave information on the volume of translation they produce using MT, the percentage that this represents of their total workload, or both (see table).
+Twenty-seven of the 35 users gave information on the volume they produce using MT, the percentage that this represents of their total workload, or both (Table 3).
 Many of them had statistics at their fingertips, and it is easy to see that high-volume users, new or pilot users who are keeping a close watch on the effect of MT implementation, and users closely involved with development of the system itself would have reason to keep careful records.